Athius/FrameworkCMakeToolkit/README.md

 FrameworkCMakeToolkit
 =====================

-This project provides you some CMake scripts to help to build your C/C++ application.
+This project provides you some CMake scripts to build your C/C++ applications more easily.

 ### What you need?